-We are a "controlled company" within the meaning of the rules of the stock exchange on which we list our common stock and, as a result, expect to qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+We are a "controlled company" within the meaning of the rules of Nasdaq and, as a result, expect to qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections afforded to stockholders of companies that are subject to such requirements.

 Following the consummation of this offering, we expect Carlyle will continue to control a majority of the voting power of our outstanding common stock.
-As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the stock exchange on which we list our common stock.
+As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of Nasdaq.
 Under these rules, a company of which more than 50% of the voting power is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements, including:

-- the requirement that a majority of the Board of Directors consist of independent directors; - the requirement that we have a nominating and corporate governance committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirement for an annual performance evaluation of the nominating and corporate governance committee and compensation committee.
+- the requirement that a majority of the Board of Directors consist of independent directors; - the requirement that we have a compensation committee that is composed entirely of independent directors with a written charter addressing the committee's purpose and responsibilities; and - the requirements that director nominees are selected, or recommended for selection by the Board of Directors, either by (1) independent directors constituting a majority of the Board's independent directors in a vote in which only independent directors participate, or (2) a nominations committee comprised solely of independent directors, and that a formal written charter or board resolution, as applicable, addressing the nominations process is adopted.

 Following this offering, we intend to utilize these exemptions if we continue to qualify as a "controlled company."
-If we do utilize the exemption, we will not have a majority of independent directors and our nominating and corporate governance and compensation committees will not consist entirely of independent directors and such committees will not be subject to annual performance evaluations.
-Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of the stock exchange on which we list our common stock.
+If we do utilize the exemption, we will not have a majority of independent directors and our nominating and compensation committees will not consist entirely of independent directors and such committees will not be subject to annual performance evaluations.
+Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of Nasdaq.